joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 See [safety philosophy](https://github.com/joelparkerhenderson/safety-philosophy)

-Negative examples of safety cuture are e.g. culture of risk acceptance, culture of denial, culture of compliance, culture of documentation, culture of swagger.
+Negative examples of safety culture are e.g. culture of risk acceptance, culture of denial, culture of compliance, culture of documentation, culture of swagger.

 ## Assumption-based leading indicators